YagaGauaganek/reading-notes-bootcamp/201/class-02.md

 padding - creates size inside box margine -

-> Check specificity - each selectopr have points, some
+> Check specificity - each selectop have points, some
 > selectors can overwrite others. *{} can be
 > overwritten by >h1 {}